ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 - FIX: Command 'd' doesn't crash if the parameter is missing
 - FIX: Broken 'w' command

+CPU/Ports:
+- FIX: no more 'bad read word' on auto power down, but still hangs

 Flash:
 - FIX: Flash image closed when synced to disk, for external edition